 Neck pain is caused by unbalanced support.
 If your head is drooping at all while you sleep it is going to cause you neck pain.
 So you need to get a pillow that fully supports your head and neck while you sleep.

-The pillows I recommend below are ideally suited for sorting out your neck pain but all the memory foam ones further up in the article will also do.
+The pillows I recommend below are ideally suited for sorting out your neck pain but any of the memory foam pillows from further up will do great too.

 100% Organic Buckwheat